 Vanderbilt was only twenty-six when his father, financier William Henry Vanderbilt and son of railroad magnate Cornelius Vanderbilt, passed away in 1885, leaving him six million dollars and a Fifth Avenue mansion in New York City.
 In this portrait, Whistler presents the young heir as an American aristocrat, dressed in fashionable riding attire and holding a crop.
 While Vanderbilt's pose is debonair, his countenance is thoughtful, reflecting his reputation as a shy and studious intellectual.
 Cultivated and cultured, Vanderbilt traveled extensively and was fluent in several foreign languages.
 A lifelong interest in scientific farming led him to initiate experimental programs of agriculture and forestry on the grounds of the Biltmore.
 Vanderbilt was also a serious collector and patron of art, commissioning oil paintings by fashionable portraitists of the day and acquiring etchings and engravings by artists such as Dürer and Rembrandt.

-More information on this painting may be found in the NGA publication American Paintings of the Nineteenth Century, Part II, available as a free PDF.
-Find under Research > Publications > Systematic Catalogues.
+More information on this painting can be found in the Gallery publication American Paintings of the Nineteenth Century, Part II, pages 261-264, which is available as a free PDF (21MB).

 Sold 1898 to George W. Vanderbilt [1862-1914], Asheville, North Carolina, but retained in Whistler's studio until 1903; bequeathed 1914 to Vanderbilt's widow, Edith Stuyvesant Dresser Vanderbilt [later Mrs. Peter G. Gerry, d.
 1958], Asheville, North Carolina, and Providence, Rhode Island; gift 1959 to NGA.